Qovery/qovery-client-go/docs/OrganizationResponse.md

 ### NewOrganizationResponse

-`func NewOrganizationResponse(id string, createdAt time.Time, name string, plan string, ) *OrganizationResponse`
+`func NewOrganizationResponse(id string, createdAt time.Time, name string, plan PlanEnum, ) *OrganizationResponse`

 NewOrganizationResponse instantiates a new OrganizationResponse object This constructor will assign default values to properties that have it defined,